 HEY THERE!
-I am a Ph.D.
-Candidate at Indiana University pursuing a degree in Theatre History, Theory, and Literature from Indiana University.
+I am a theatre scholar-artist-teacher with a Ph.D. in Theatre History, Theory, and Literature from Indiana University.
 I lead the Theatre and Drama program at Liberty High School in Kissimmee, Florida.
 I defended my dissertation, "The Good News on Stage: Evangelicalism and Theatre Practice in Antebellum America" on May 6, 2020.

 My project argues that American Christianity developed as a result of the theatre’s existence by appropriating tactics of theatricality in order for its message to find relevancy in society.
 Famed revivalist preacher Charles Grandison Finney, for example, looked to the actor for ways to manipulate of the spectators’ senses.
 Additionally, author Harriet Beecher Stowe—who opposed the many melodramatic adaptations of Uncle Tom’s Cabin—wrote a dramatic reading of her famous novel, casting a free black woman to play the roles.
 The play gave Stowe’s words a new authenticity as spectators witnessed a black body perform the trauma of slavery.
 While many historians assert that nineteenth-century evangelicals embraced antitheatricality, “The Good News on Stage” reveals the complicated nature between Christianity and the theatre.
 Intervening in the fields of Theatre and Religious Studies, this project offers to the field a new understanding of evangelicalism, as well as the influence of theatre on antebellum society and beyond.